Your COVID-19 Impact

 Henry Ford College donated five ventilators and numerous personal protection equipment to Henry Ford to support patients and front-line staff.

-Paul Feig, creator of Freaks & Geeks and director of BRIDESMAIDS, SPY and GHOSTBUSTERS (2016) and a Michigan native, has made a generous donation to Henry Ford Health System’s COVID-19 Emergency Needs Fund.
+Paul Feig, creator of Freaks & Geeks and director of BRIDESMAIDS, SPY and GHOSTBUSTERS (2016) and a Michigan native, has made a generous donation to Henry Ford Health’s COVID-19 Emergency Needs Fund.
 This fund was created to provide immediate support for Henry Ford patients and staff affected by the COVID-19 outbreak, as well as equipment and supplies for front-line healthcare workers.

 To date, more than $70,000 has been distributed through Henry Ford’s Bob and Sandy Riney Helping Hands Fund to assist with staff needs, including gift cards for groceries, emergency childcare, rent, mortgage, utilities, funeral expenses, car and home insurance and much more.